 If your business has multiple workspaces, in-person bookkeeping professionals can be an inefficient solution.
 Having a single bookkeeper who covers all your offices means lots of time wasted traveling rather than working on the books, but hiring a bookkeeper for each location is a significant expense.

-A virtual bookkeeper will be able to handle the books for all your locations remotely, so you have one point of contact to manage your financial information and give you a complete picture of how your business is performing.
+A virtual bookkeeper can handle the books for all your locations remotely, so you have one point of contact to give you a complete picture of how your business is performing.

-Many business leaders choose onsite services because they want to focus on growing their business—having an in-office bookkeeper provides leaders with an opportunity to ask questions and develop a stronger understanding of key financial metrics.
+Many business leaders choose on-site services because they want to focus on growing their business—having an in-office dedicated bookkeeper allows leaders to ask questions and develop a stronger understanding of key financial metrics.

 Facetime can be a valuable resource for business owners.
-However, virtual bookkeeping services can also provide that benefit: At Zeni, we take efforts to build strong client relationships, and our finance team is adept at providing the guidance that new businesses need to stay focused on growth.
+However, this can also be done with virtual or online bookkeeping services.
+At Zeni, we take efforts to build strong client relationships, and our finance team is adept at providing the guidance that new businesses need to stay focused on growth.

 For startups, financial flexibility is essential.
 Online bookkeeping can play a crucial role in your company’s long-term growth—and with a strategic finance partner, your organization can make sure that every dollar counts.
-Zeni combines an AI-driven platform with expert guidance to provide business owners with forward-thinking financial solutions.
 Learn more by scheduling a demo.